 Personal identifying data will be collected in this study, including names on consent forms and contact details for the purpose of forwarding the second identical questionnaire (Stage 1) and arranging interviews (Stage 3).
-Participants' identifying data (including names and hospital numbers) will be stored for audit and regulatory purposes in a site file by the hosting hospitals (anticipated as being University Hospitals of Leicester NHS Trust, Nottingham University Hospitals NHS Trust, and Kettering General Hospital NHS Foundation Trust) during this study, in accordance with a sponsorship agreement.
+Participants' identifying data (including names and hospital numbers) will be stored for audit and regulatory purposes in a site file by the hosting hospitals during this study, in accordance with a sponsorship agreement.
 Site files will be stored in locked settings within hospital research departments.
 Host site research teams will store these data for five years after the study has finished, and then it will be destroyed.

-Electronic instrument data collected in Stages 1 and 2 will be anonymous, and are anticipated as being collected using the GDPR-compliant onlinesurveys.ac.uk platform to which the University of Leicester subscribes.
+Electronic instrument data collected in Stages 1 and 2 will be anonymous, and are anticipated as being collected using the GDPR-compliant Lime Survey platform.
 Each entry will be assigned an automated ID number, against which researchers will record participants' age and clinical frailty score.

 It will not be possible to link the electronic PROM data back to individual participants without access to the research team's site file.
-The completed PROMs will be stored, processed, and analysed on the University of Leicester secure Research (R:)

-Drive, to which only the research team will have access.
+The completed PROMs will be stored, processed, and analysed on the University of Leicester secure Research (R:) Drive, to which only the research team will have access.
 The raw data (questionnaire scores anonymised by removal of study ID numbers) will be retained in a database and may be made available to other researchers.
 Where participants complete the consent and PROM instrument using paper format, completed consent forms will be stored in the local site file, and paper PROM questionnaires will be stored in a locked cabinet in a locked University office and managed in accordance with University of Leicester best practice procedures.
-Paper instruments will be securely destroyed following transfer to the electronic database.
+The paper questionnaires will be transferred in person or using the secure NHS.net email system.
+Paper instruments will be securely destroyed following data entry.

 Written consent forms for Stage 3 interviews will be stored in local site files.
-Encrypted audio-recordings of patient and clinician interviews will be transferred by secure electronic means to a professional service who have a confidentiality agreement in place with the sponsor.
+Encrypted audio-recordings of patient and clinician interviews will be transferred by secure electronic means to a professional service (Clayton Research Services) who have a confidentiality agreement in place with the sponsor.
 Anonymised verbatim interview transcripts will again be stored on the University's secure R: Drive, to which only approved researchers will have access.
 We do not anticipate a requirement for data transfer to other parties.
 No personal identifying data will be shared outside of the research team.